-Firstly, preparation of your growing site is important.
+Firstly, the preparation of your growing site is important.
 Even the smallest of plants must have a clear area ready for their new positioning.
 Forming a trench which is clear of weeds, slightly wider & deeper than the roots, has good drainage and includes soil that is easily workable, will create a perfect working site prior to your hedging plants arrival.
 We would recommend about half a foot depth for smaller plants and a foot depth for larger plants.

 Planting your bare roots shortly after their arrival is recommended as it allows the exposed root systems to be concealed by the soil so they can begin their journey towards establishment.
-This also ensure that the roots are not allowed to dry out.
+This also ensures that the roots are not allowed to dry out.

 Bare roots can be planted throughout the winter months, between November and April, so long as the ground is free from excessive rainwater and frost, as this will cause the soil to become heavy and compact, limiting the roots ability to grow.